 Most of the side effects that are potentially associate with PDT are minor and resolve themselves on their own within a couple of days post-treatment.
 One type of photosensitizer drug, called porfimer sodium, which is used to treat some forms of lung and esophageal cancer, can be associated with sensitivity to light for as much as six weeks post treatment.
 In that case, patients should avoid direct sunlight as well as bright indoor lights and reflective surfaces.
 In rare cases, depending on the part of the body and type of cancer being treated, more serious side effects may occur including:

 - Difficulty swallowing

 - Stomach pain

-Who is a good candidate for PDT in dermatology?
+Who is the ideal patient for photodynamic therapy in dermatology?

 35-44 year old man treated with photodynamic therapy to remove red spots